vatspratapsingh/NeuroDetect/README.md

-# Parkinson's Disease Detection using Machine Learning
+# NeuroDetect: Parkinson's Disease Detection using Machine Learning

 A machine learning project for early detection of Parkinson's Disease using voice/speech analysis.